wakatime/legacy-python-cli/README.rst

 ------------

 Each `plugin <https://wakatime.com/editors>`_ should install wakatime for you, except for the `Emacs WakaTime plugin <https://github.com/wakatime/wakatime-mode>`_.

+Install the plugin for your IDE/editor at https://wakatime.com/editors, which will install wakatime-cli(this package) for you.

 If your plugin does not install wakatime cli(this package), install it with::

     sudo pip install wakatime